 Siena College follows the U.S. Department of Education definition of a credit hour.
+Siena College applies this definition to traditional face to face and distance education courses.
 Specifically, the College defines a credit hour as:

 “An amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than: